 One way to build a business as a mommy is to become a digital influencer of parents.
 You can start a blog about anything like family-friendly businesses, write reviews for kid-friendly products and services or your fitness regimen.
 This can be monetized through selling advertisements and requesting payment for writing your reviews.

 Stef Katz, Owner, The Travel Superhero

 A great business opportunity for moms is to become a home-based travel agent.
 If you have the money to invest, you can start a home-based travel agency franchise.
 You can also do this as an independent travel agent specializing in family travels.
 You earn commission for every travel booked successfully.

-Dana E. Baker, Writer and Coach, Parenting in Real Life
+Dana E. Baker, Writer & Coach, Parenting in Real Life

 Interior designing is perfect for a gig economy.
-You can do it yourself or even get a few women together and start a design company where you pull in who you need — a bathroom expert, a kitchen modeler, an engineer, a designer, an architect, etc. Pull in from this virtual world who you need, what you need, and when you need them.
+You can do it yourself or even get a few women together and start a design company where you pull in who you need — a bathroom expert, kitchen modeler, engineer, designer, architect, and so on.
+Pull in from this virtual world who you need, what you need, and when you need them.

-Both stay-at-home moms and working moms can earn extra income by becoming mompreneurs.
-There are many business ideas for moms and opportunities to explore, depending on your own interests and skills.
-If you’re looking into the possibility of going into a mompreneurship career path, check out these 25 best business ideas for mompreneurs as recommended by the pros.
+There are many business ideas for both stay-at-home and career moms who want to earn extra income by becoming mompreneurs.
+The opportunities available will depend greatly on your own interests and skills.
+If you’re looking into the possibility of going into a mompreneurship career path, check out these best mompreneur business ideas as recommended by the pros.